Gabby Petito fiancé, Brian Laundrie, named person of interest in disappearance case

 Police have named Brian Laundrie, the fiancé of a missing 22-year-old woman named Gabby Petito, a person of interest in their investigation into her disappearance.

-Brian Laundrie, 23, has not been charged with a crime, but police in his hometown of North Port, Florida, said they are now considering him a person of interest in a Wednesday tweet.
+Laundrie, 23, has not been charged with a crime, but police in his hometown of North Port, Florida, said they are now considering him a person of interest in a Wednesday tweet.

 "As of now, Brian has not made himself available to be interviewed by investigators or has provided any helpful details," police said.
 "We know Brian returned here to North Port on September 1st — ten days before her family reported her missing on September 11th.
 We have no information that a crime occurred here in North Port."